-If you leave direct NHS employment to join an independent provider (this includes private sector companies, charities, not for profit organisations, and social enterprises) providing health care services to the NHS you will not necessarily continue with exactly the same HR policies and practices you had with your former employer, unless they form part of your existing contractual terms and conditions of employment.
-You may wish to discuss with your HR or trade union representative in advance of your transfer to confirm which policies and practices will be transferring.
+If you transfer through TUPE or another TUPE like mechanism following the principles of COSOP, to another NHS organisation you will not necessarily continue with exactly the same HR policies and practices you had with your former employer, unless they form part of your existing contractual terms and conditions of employment.
+You may wish to discuss this with your HR or trade union representative in advance of your transfer to confirm which policies and practices will be transferring.

-Your new employer may take some or all of your former employer's policies and practices and amend these to reflect the structure and size of the new organisation.
-Alternatively, they may decide to develop a new set of policies and practices or, they may already have a set of existing policies and practices.
-These decisions should be subject to discussion with the employee representatives, which may include trade union representatives.
+Your new employer may take some or all of your former employer's HR policies and practices and amend these to reflect the structure and size of the new organisation.
+Alternatively, they may decide to develop a new set of HR policies and practices or they may have existing HR policies and practices.
+These decisions should be subject to discussion with staff representatives.